 Today feels like a good day to eat Enchiladas.
-Enchiladas Verdes topped with a yummy homemade pineapple mango salsa.
+Chicken enchiladas Verdes with Pineapple salsa.
 My mouth waters just typing it out.

 You all know I love me some Mexican food, but I also love making healthier and lighter renditions of your traditional Mexican fare.
 I already have Greek Yogurt Chicken Enchiladas on the blog that are one of my most popular recipes, so I had been dying to come up with a new enchilada recipe using Siete grain free tortillas.

 I am obsessed with all of the Siete products, but especially the Siete Almond Flour & Cassava Flour Tortillas.
 They are SO so yummy!
 They are perfect for enchiladas, tacos, or quesadillas, and I love knowing they are grain free.

 These Chicken Enchiladas Verdes with Pineapple Salsa call for a homemade roasted tomatillo sauce that is absolutely to die for.
 If you know you will be in a time crunch come dinner time, you can always prep the sauce the night before in your blender or food processor and simply store in the fridge until you are ready to assemble the enchiladas.
 However, if prepping the sauce the night before still won’t work for you, you can substitute store-bought roasted tomatillo salsa as well, but I’ve gotta tell ya, the homemade sauce is one million percent the way to go!

 As you’ve also probably noticed by now, I LOVE making homemade fresh salsas.
 You can dice anything up, put it in a bowl and call it a salsa.
 Mango, pineapple, peppers, onion, all the lime juice, etc. and you can either use it as a dip with chips or as a salsa for tacos, enchiladas, grilled chicken or fish.
 SO GOOD.